Feng45/Project-2-for-EC-601/README.md

 The system then calculate the average sentiment score and magnituded of the collected tweets and generate outputs.

-an example of output:
+In output terminal:

     ...
     system running
     system running

-The overall average sentiment score is -0.14700000323355197, the average sentiment magnitude is 0.7190000089257955

-the overall sentiment of the texts is relatively neutral

-the text are over all emotional
+    The overall average sentiment score is -0.14700000323355197, the average sentiment magnitude is 0.7190000089257955 the overall sentiment of the texts is relatively neutral the text are over all emotional

 # Sub application 2: